AbdulWajid99/bootcamp-2020/README.md

 We will teach you online to Build Modern Full Stack Serverless Mobile Web Apps and Websites including e-commerce apps using React, Gatsby.js, Redux, GraphQL, Serverless, MongoDB, FaunaDB, Git, GitHub, GitHub Actions, Netlify, Contentful, Stripe, SnipCart, Shopify, etc. and to sell your services on Upwork and Fiverr.

 We have to understand humanity is facing a COVID-19 induced global economic recession and only the high-tech and software companies have grown and their stock prices and business have risen in this environment.
-We need to immediately get ready to face the upcoming economic crises boldly.
+We need to immediately get ready to face the upcoming economic crises boldly.(..)

 [Pakistan Digital Gig Economy Surged 69% Amid COVID19 Pandemic](http://www.pakalumni.com/m/blogpost?id=1119293%3ABlogPost%3A312758)